 Only after the fist-fight in your head has subsided will you be ready to accept advice about what to do to stop it coming back.

-My own primary lead magnet, The 21 Word Email That Can Get You More Clients works well for this.
+My current primary lead magnet, The 30 Minute Marketing Plan Checklist works well for this.